aly-wu/BeMusic/README.md

 # BeMusic

 Inspired by BeReal, the daily photo journal that goes off at random points in the day, we are making BeMusic.
-BeMusic will contain two main displays: 1) your personal profile that works as your music journal, and includes your music recaps by month, and 2) your feed, which includes the most recent posts from your friends in chronological order, newest posts on top.
+BeMusic will contain two main displays: 1) your feed, which includes the most recent posts from your friends in chronological order, newest posts on top, and 2) the profile pages of you and your friends, that serve as monthly music journals in calendar format, and includes overall ratings accumulated from other users, general nicheness score as calculated based on listening history, and top artist(s) of the month.

 BeMusic is not a live-running app.
 Instead, it looks at the music history of our peers and presents it in a fun, interactive format where you can rate your friend's music tastes and see how niche they are!